shawntabrizi/substrate-graph-benchmarks/README.md

 ansible-playbook -i ansible/inventory.sample ansible/run-benchmarks.yml
 ```

 The execution takes quite some while.
-The benchmark results will be saved separately by their corresponding host in `ansible/results/` (directory will be created once finished).
+The benchmark results will be saved separately by their corresponding host in `ansible/results/` (directory will be created once the benchmarking finishes).
+Additionally, the results generate a `DEVICE_INFO.md` file for each host containing information about the device.

 # CLI Flags